buvis/docs/src/catalogue/uptimerobot.md

 ## Description

-A tool to get statistics from Uptime Robot and log it into InfluxDB
+A tool to get statistics from Uptime Robot and log it into InfluxDB.

 ## k8 at home search